lilab-bcb/cirrocumulus/docs/tutorial.rst

 .. image:: images/interactive-plot.png
   :align: center

 You can scroll your mouse to zoom in/out the main plot.
-Alternatively, there is an interaction toolbox on the left-top side:
+Use the toolbox on the left-top side to change the active tool:

 .. image:: images/toolbox.png
   :align: center

 From left to right are: *Lasso selection*, *Box selection*, *Append to selection*, *Move viewpoint*, *Save to image*, and *View Gallery*.

 By default, *Move viewpoint* is activated, and you can move the viewpoint by dragging your cursor on the main plot.
 You can select a specific area to view by switching to one of the three selections provided in the toolbox.
-By clicking *Save to image* button, you can save the current plot as a png file.
-The last *View Gallery* button is to switch to Gallery view, which will be discussed in next section.
+By clicking *Save to image* button, you can save the current plot as a png or svg file.
+The last *View Gallery* button scrolls to the Gallery view.

-Moreover, as the main plot is interactive, you can see the attribute of each data point (i.e. cell) by moving your cursor to its location on the plot.
+As the main plot is interactive, you can see the attribute of each data point (i.e. cell) by moving your cursor to its location on the plot.

 You can also select cells with the same status by clicking the corresponding name from legend:

 .. image:: images/legend-select.png
   :align: center

-As a result, this specific class of cells is highlighted.
+As a result, this specific group of cells is highlighted.
 You can click the same name once more to go back to the normal plot.

 You can adjust the main plot using the view options on the left panel: